Azure/reliable-web-app-pattern-dotnet/assets/sla-calculation.md

 # Calculating Solution Service Level Agreement

-The requirement for the Contoso Fiber CAMS application is that the combined service level agreement for all components in the hot path is greater than 99.9%.
+The requirement for the web application is that the combined service level agreement for all components in the hot path is greater than 99.9%.
 The components in the hot path comprise of any service that is used in fulfilling a web request from a user.

 ## Development